 How to Tell Your Teen is Stressed (If They Haven’t Told You Themselves)

-Some teenagers feel compelled to keep stress to themselves out of fear that their parents will either not understand or will try to help by enforcing stricter rules or nagging them about what they should be doing differently in their life.
+Some teenagers feel compelled to keep stress to themselves.
+This may be out of fear that their parents will either not understand or will try to help by enforcing stricter rules or nagging them about what they should be doing differently.
 That means that oftentimes parents are left guessing about what is really going on with their teenager.

 Look for obvious changes in mood (irritability or withdrawn behavior) or physical symptoms, like overwhelming fatigue, unexplained muscle or stomach pain, headaches, and poor sleep habits.
-These things can be signals that something more serious may be going on, and your teen might need some extra support to work through it.
+These things can signal that something more serious may be happening, and your teen might need extra support to work through it.

 Be Patient with Explosive Behavior